Applicant Frequently Asked Questions

 - How do I reapply to take the NCLEX-RN examination?

 - How do I apply for an Interim Permit?

-If submitting your Application for Licensure by Examination by mail, check the "Request for Interim Permit" box and add an additional $50 to your total payment.
-If applying for licensure online, check the Interim Permit box on your Examination Identification Form and submit to the Board with a check or money order (U.S. currency only) for $50.
+If submitting your Application for Licensure by Examination by mail, check the "Request for Interim Permit" box and add an additional $100 to your total payment.
+If applying for licensure online, choose "Yes" from the corresponding dropdown menu when asked if you are requesting an Interim Permit.
+An additional $100 will be added to your application fee.

 - How can I check if my Interim Permit has been issued?